vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### <a id="sharedako"> </a> Configure AKODeploymentConfig (ADC) for Shared Services Cluster

 As per the defined architecture, shared services cluster uses the same control plane and data plane network as the management cluster.
-Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `tanzu-mgmt-segroup-01` SE group.
+Shared services cluster control plane endpoint uses `TKG Management VIP Network`, application loadbalancing uses `TKG Management VIP network` and the virtual services are deployed in `tanzu-mgmt-segroup-01` SE group.
 This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.

 The format of the AKODeploymentConfig YAML file is as follows.